pawel-wzietek/IODevices/README.md

 public int PendingTasks(string  cmd); //  same for a specific command: number of copies of specific command in the queue

+public int PendingTasks(int tag)      // same for commands with a specific tag value

 public void WaitAsync();  //this method can be used to synchronize blocking and async calls

 public void AbortAllTasks();    //as in the title: aborts all queries (current blocking or async, and queued tasks)